getditto/DittoAndroidTools/README.md

 4. `healthMetricProviders` List of HealthMetricProviders
 5. `publishToDittoCollection` - Optional - set to false to prevent from publishing the heartbeat to Ditto collection.
 Default true.

+Available `healthMetricProviders`:
+1. HealthViewModel() - health metrics for Permissions Health Tool
+2. DiskUsageViewModel() - health metrics for Ditto disk usage. `isHealthy` is determined by the size of the `ditto_store` and `ditto_replication` folders.
+The default isHealthy size is 2GB, but this can be configured.

 There is a `DittoHeartbeatConfig` data class you can use to construct your configuration.

 ```kotlin